DerrickSteven Design

-There is a Xhosa proverb, “Umuntu ngumuntu ngabantu,” (“A person is a person through persons.”), which I believe sums up the African Spirit.
+There is a Zulu proverb, “Umuntu ngumuntu ngabantu” (“A person is a person through other people,” or “I am because we are”), which I believe sums up the African Spirit.

 Africa has a rich and diverse culture, which varies from region to region, country to country, and community by community.
 In Kenya, for instance, there are over 42 indigenous peoples with unique traditions and ways of life.
-It is without a doubt that there are many differences between the various peoples of Africa, but there are also many surprisingly striking similarities.
+There is no doubt that there are many differences between the various peoples of Africa, but there are also many surprisingly striking similarities.
 Let’s embark on the journey of rediscovering what the African brand is, what our shared culture is, and how the African Culture influences our present-day art and design.

 African Design